CalthorpeAnalytics/urbanfootprint-docs-1.5/README.md

 # UrbanFootprint v1.5 Documentation

-This documentation was created for the purpose of documenting UrbanFootprint's 1.5 release.
+**This is the source repository for the documentation hosted at [http://urbanfootprint-v1.readthedocs.io/](http://urbanfootprint-v1.readthedocs.io/)**

 ## To update documentation